Lotus 1-2-3: Reception

 After previewing 1-2-3 on the IBM PC in 1982, BYTE called it "modestly revolutionary" for elegantly combining spreadsheet, database, and graphing functions.
 It praised the application's speed and ease of use, stating that with the built-in help screens and tutorial, "1-2-3 is one of the few pieces of software that can literally be used by anybody.
 You can buy 1-2-3 and [an IBM PC] and be running the two together the same day".
 PC Magazine in 1983 called 1-2-3 "a powerful and impressive program ... as a spreadsheet, it's excellent", and attributed its very fast performance to being written in assembly language.
+Compute! said in 1991 that "you will hardly recognize" release 3.1 for DOS's WYSIWYG appearance.
+Favorably citing the new interface, 3-D functionality, and ability to use both extended and expanded memory, the magazine said that the software's price 25% higher than that of other spreadsheets "buys features not offered by the competition".
+While noting that Excel and Quattro Pro would likely respond, Compute! concluded that its new features "entitle Lotus to wear the winner's crown".

 Bugs

 Lotus 1-2-3 assumes that 1900 is a leap year.
-This is incorrect as while 1900 is a year that is divisible by four, years divisible by 100 are not counted as leap years unless divisible by 400.
+This is incorrect, for while 1900 is a year that is divisible by four, years divisible by 100 are not counted as leap years, unless divisible by 400.
 This bug persists today as its competitor, Microsoft Excel, still incorporates the bug to ensure compatibility with legacy Lotus 1-2-3 spreadsheets.